Learn About The Law

 (4) Intoxication that is:

-is a defense if by reason of the intoxication the defendant at the time of the defendant's conduct lacks substantial capacity either to appreciate its wrongfulness or to conform the defendant's conduct to the requirements of law.
+is an affirmative defense if by reason of the intoxication, the defendant at the time of the defendant's conduct lacks substantial capacity to engage in the alleged conduct, to have the state of mind sufficient to establish an element of the offense, to appreciate the wrongfulness of the defendant's conduct, or to conform the defendant's conduct to the requirements of law.

 “Intoxication” means a disturbance of mental or physical capacities resulting from the introduction of substances into the body.

-“Self-induced intoxication” means intoxication caused by substances which the defendant knowingly introduces into the defendant's body, the tendency of which to cause intoxication the defendant knows or ought to know, unless the defendant introduces them pursuant to medical advice or under such circumstances as would afford a defense to a charge of a penal offense.
+“Self-induced intoxication” means intoxication caused by substances that the defendant knowingly introduces into the defendant's body, the tendency of which to cause intoxication the defendant knows or ought to know, unless the defendant introduces the substances pursuant to medical advice or under circumstances that would afford a defense to a charge of a penal offense.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.